joemaidman/bank-tech-test/README.md

 This project emulates the infrastructure behind a basic deposit banking system.
 Users are able to `Withdraw` and `Deposit` amounts from their `Account` as well as view a list of transactions.
 The application interface is served via the node REPL using the command line interface.

 ## Approach
+I chose to use javascript and Node.js for thi project.
 I initially started with separate `Withdrawal` and `Deposit` classes which were later refactored to a single `Transaction` class.

+## Challenges
+-

 ## User Stories
 **MVP**